 Duration: Concentration (partial), up to 10 minutes

-A pulsing aura of cerulean power radiates from you in an aura with a 15-foot radius.
-Until the spell ends, the aura moves with you, centered on you.
-Choose up to two allied creatures in range.
-For the duration of the aura, and so long as the creatures are both friendly and within range, the mana spell cost for their spells is reduced by 1 (minimum 1).
+A pulsing aura of cerulean power radiates from you in an aura with a 15-foot radius centered on you.
+For the duration of the aura, you can designate any two creatures in range to augment their spellcasting.
+So long as the creatures are both friendly and within range, the mana spell cost for all their spells is reduced by 2 (minimum 1).

 Heightened.
 For every spell level above 4th, you may benefit an additional creature.
-At spell level 8, the mana cost is reduced by 2 points instead (minimum 1).
+At spell level 8, the mana cost is reduced by 4 points instead (minimum 1).